deltachat/deltachat-pages/en/spec.md

 The group-name MUST be written to `Chat-Group-Name` header.

 To identifiy the group-id on replies from normal MUAs, the group-id MUST also be added to the message-id of outgoing messages.
-The message-id of outgouing messages MUST have the format `Gr.<group-id>.<unique data>`.
+The message-id MUST have the format `Gr.<group-id>.<unique data>`.

     From: member1@domain.com